-Please see our policy on the safe use of mobile and smart technology in the school.
+- 307. Please see our policy on the safe use of mobile and smart technology. - 308.
 We recognise that many children have unlimited and unrestricted access to the internet via mobile phone networks.
-This access means some children, while at our setting may sexually harass, bully, and control others, via their mobile and smart technology, share indecent images consensually and non-consensually and view and share pornography and other harmful content.
+This access means some children, while at our setting sexually harass, bully, and control others, via their mobile and smart technology, share indecent images consensually and non-consensually and view and share pornography and other harmful content.